Mkikii/skillswap/README.md

-This revised README is optimized for easy copying and pasting, with all code blocks and lists clearly marked in Markdown.

-I've corrected the following minor issues for you:

-Code Block Clarity: Ensured all setup steps and troubleshooting commands are inside proper Markdown code blocks (```bash) for easy one-click copying.

-Port Consistency: Updated the frontend port to 3000 in the setup instructions to match your previous note (changed from 5173 to 3000 in the Quick Setup section).

-Contributors Table: Integrated the final contributor details into a proper Markdown table.

 SkillSwap - Skill Sharing Platform
 A full-stack web application for sharing and learning skills.
 It is built with a Flask backend and a React frontend.